HOME

 Cornelius and Julia Beekman probably first lived in a small saltbox cabin which still stands at Sixth and California streets in Jacksonville.
 Their first child, Benjamin B., was born in 1863, followed by Caroline ("Carrie") in 1865 and Lydia in 1867.12

 In 1863, Beekman moved his banking and express business from a building at the southeast corner of Third and California streets to a new frame structure diagonally across the street.
-A sandstone vault, put in place by Beekman himself, served to store dust and deposits.13 [It's very unlikely that Beekman built his vault.]
-Not until about 1874 did he have a new house constructed, a one-and-a-half-story cottage with sparing touches of the Gothic revival in steep gables and flat, railed porches.14 It was a modest dwelling for a family that was among the wealthiest in southern Oregon.15
+A sandstone vault, put in place by Beekman himself, served to store dust and deposits.13 [It seems unlikely that Beekman built his own vault.]
+Not until about 1874 did he have a new house constructed, a one-and-a-half-story cottage with sparing touches of the Gothic revival in steep gables and flat, railed porches.14 It was a modest dwelling for a family that was among the wealthiest in Southern Oregon.15

 The house was probably constructed not long after the death of the Beekmans' youngest and favorite child, Lydia, who succumbed to complications arising from measles.
 Among the few personal documents of the family's early years which illustrate their domestic life are two letters written to Dundee on the occasion of Lydia's death on the 22nd of October, 1873.
 That from C. C. Beekman, dated 15 November, relates, "We have met with a terrible affliction in the death of our dear child Lydia. . . .
 I never before felt that her death should bring such agonizing pangs."
 An accompanying letter from his wife Julia is of a more religious cast, but also displays intense emotion.
 She concludes, "I will enclose for you a lock of our little Lydia's hair, this is all we have left of our precious child."16